dominikjasek/required-properties/README.md

 ### `assertRequiredProperties`

+- first parameter is object you want to validate
-First argument is object, second argument is an array of properties which can be `null` or `undefined`.
-If nested object, you can separate properties with dot `.`
+- second argument is an array of properties which can be `null` or `undefined`.
+You can access nested properties using dot separator

 ```ts
 interface Person {